-Self-care skills are incredibly important for young children to learn, but for children with sensory issues or autism spectrum disorder (ASD), some self-care skills can be difficult to master.
+Self-care skills are incredibly important for young children to learn, but for children with sensory difficulties, some self-care skills can be difficult to master.
 If a child has sensory issues, their brain may have trouble processing or organizing information from the senses (sights, sounds, smells, textures, or flavors).
 As a result of sensory issues, activities such as brushing teeth can be extremely uncomfortable.
-If you are a parent and you believe your child is experiencing sensory issues, occupational therapy may be a beneficial next step.
+If you are a parent and you believe your child is experiencing sensory issues, occupational therapy may be a helpful next step.

 What is pediatric occupational therapy?

-- Visual supports: For children with sensory issues or ASD, visual supports can be a helpful way to set expectations for the activity.
+1. Visual schedules: For children with sensory issues, visual schedules can be a helpful way to set expectations for the activity.
 A step-by-step visual schedule, with photos or images of each step can help to reduce anxiety or discomfort around the activity by eliminating any unknown variables and clearly identifying expected behaviors.
 A visual schedule for teeth brushing could include photos or images of the following:

-- Play with toothpaste: Children with sensory issues often experience aversions to certain foods, and playing with those food (making them less “scary”) can often be a helpful strategy in occupational therapy.
-The same is true for brushing teeth.
-If a child is experiencing an aversion to the texture, smell, or flavor of toothpaste, it might be helpful for them to play with the toothpaste.
+3. Play with toothpaste: Children with sensory issues often experience aversions to certain foods, and playing with those foods (making them less “scary”) can often be a helpful strategy in occupational therapy.
+The same is true for toothpaste.
+If a child is experiencing an aversion to the texture, smell, or flavor of toothpaste, it might be helpful for them to work through it by playing with it.
 By presenting toothpaste as fun, it may help to decrease the aversion.
 Here are some activities you can do at home to incorporate play with toothpaste:

-- Practice with a toy: In order to show the child that brushing their teeth does not have to be a painful or uncomfortable activity, it can be helpful to demonstrate and have them practice on a toy, such as an egg carton or blocks.
-This method also takes the guessing out of what happens when you brush your teeth, since there is a clear visual.
+4. Practice with a preferred toy: To show the child that brushing their teeth does not have to be a painful or uncomfortable activity, it can be helpful to demonstrate and practice on a preferred toy (baby doll, stuffed animal, etc – anything with teeth!).
+This helps the child normalize the activity and practice in another context.